BenCiantar/BenCiantar/README.md

 - 📧 Reach me at **benjamin.ciantar@hyperisland.se**.
 Find me on <a href="https://www.linkedin.com/in/benjamin-ciantar-22089b21b/">**LinkedIn**</a>.

-- 🎮 Interests include: **Video games, movies, sci-fi and fantasy books**...
+- 🎮 Interests include: **Video games, movies, sci-fi and fantasy books, board games, DnD**...
 Geeky shit, you get the idea.